 Reducing Your Mylar Use

-Now that you know that mylar is not able to be recycled you may want to limit what you buy that uses it.
+Now that I know that mylar is not able to be recycled I really want to limit what I buy that uses it.
 Yes, I might have some very upset kids at home!

 You can also look at options like Terracycle’s snack bag recycling program.
 This is a great community option where your block or local area can make a big impact on the environment as a team.